Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-ln`

-**Detail:** Link a record into a KeeperDrive folder using short positional syntax.
+**Detail:** Link a record into a Nested Share Folder using short positional syntax.
 This adds the record to the folder without removing it from its current location.

 **Parameters:**